Taking Leave of Self-Victimization

 Instrumentalization even of leisure

-This does not mean, of course, that there is no daydreaming during times dedicated to productivity.
+This is not to say, of course, that there is no daydreaming during periods of productivity.
 However, it happens with a bad conscience and without appreciation.
-Unless leisure can be instrumentalized as ‚creative‘ brainstorming for a project.
+However, leisure can be instrumentalized in creative brainstorming for a project.

 New stories, new beliefs

 What role do these moving stories play in the processing of trauma?
 How can they help us to heal psychological wounds?
 Or, on the contrary, how are they deepening our wounds?
-The expectations implied in the stories are precisely those sensing devices with which we are reaching out to the people we meet, anticipating, and interpreting them.
-With our mental attitude, we choose what we encounter ‚fatefully‘ and thus determine our future life.
+The expectations implied in the stories are precisely those sensing devices with which we reach out to the people we meet, anticipate, and interpret them.
+With our mental attitude, we choose what we encounter fatefully and thus determine our future life.

 We always create our reality according to our convictions. […] Our life is always a reflection of our convictions.
 9